 catching up with a childhood friend and laughing like hyenas.

 Despite being 15 000 km apart, Yasmine and I would call each other once in a while.
 We go long way back; she’s the first girl who spoke to me in primary school.
 Yesterday, she told me the funniest stories, taught me how to make egg-white flaxseed pancake and spoke about how we are getting rid of unnecessary material things to achieve a simpler, more meaningful life.

 Yes, it’s complete with a Malaysia’s flag!

-Spent my weekend playing the san, dipping in the pool and being scared out of my wits when a monkey entered my room.
+Spent my weekend playing the sand, dipping in the pool, and being scared out of my wits when a monkey entered my room.
 Oh how lovely!